laravel-enso/documentation/docs/packages/searchable.md

 - can search for any configured model
 - various actions are contextually available for each result, also depending on permissions
 - the icons used for the actions are customizable
-- the number is limited (by default at 10 results) to avoid too many DB hits
+- the number is limited (by default at 10 results per model) to avoid too many DB hits
 - any model may be added to the searchable list
 - per-model customizations are available, such as attributes to search and the label to use